-So, if “that which is perfect” does not refer to the completion of the Scriptures, then what does it mean?
-Perfection, in this case, does not refer to the quantity of revelation (as in having a complete set of the scriptures), but to the quality of revelation!
+So, if “that which is complete” does not refer to the completion of the Scriptures, then what does it mean?
+Completion (or “perfection”), in this case, does not refer to the quantity of revelation (as in having a complete set of the scriptures), but to the quality of revelation!

 In verses 12-13, Paul compares how we currently “see” (referring to spiritual insight) to looking through a mirror dimly:

 12 For now we see in a mirror, dimly, but then face to face.
 Now I know in part, but then I will know fully, even as I was also fully known.

 The comparison of looking through a mirror dimly shows that Paul is speaking of the quality of our revelation.
 His emphasis is not on a lack of information itself, but on our current state of being, which is still deficient in some areas.
 Our understanding of God, in an intimate sense, is not complete.
 We do not yet experience God in His full glory!
 Paul says that even he does not yet see “face to face” (verse 12).